neo4jrb/activegraph/docs/QueryExamples.rst

       size(sources) as sources_count
     order by score desc

-No let's see how we could write this using ActiveNode syntax in a simple Ruby service class.
+Now let's see how we could write this using ActiveNode syntax in a simple Ruby service class.

 .. code-block:: ruby